sunaurus/lemmy-ui-next/README.md

 * Drop-in replacement for lemmy-ui
 * Minimalistic design, following in the footsteps of other timeless link aggregator UIs
 * Fast!
-* Super vanilla NextJS architecture
+* Super basic NextJS architecture, taking advantage of features like the app router & server actions

 ## Motivation